7 things to know about college disability services

 Your child may have a dedicated contact person at the disability services office.
 That will continue for as long as your child is seeking accommodations.
 But this person doesn’t function in the same way as a high school case manager.

-She’ll then write an “accommodation letter” listing the ones your child is entitled to get.
+This person will write an “accommodation letter” listing the ones your child is entitled to get.
 The letter will be addressed to the faculty in your child’s courses for that semester.

-tell his professors about it, he can.
+tell professors about it

 5. Different schools offer different levels of support.